 See Hair Transplant Results in Stage 2

 In stage III male pattern baldness, there is definite recession in frontal hairline combined with deep temporal areas and usually thinned out look in most of frontal area.
 Crown may also show thinning and/or actual hair loss (Stage III Vertex).
-In this stage, the baldness is very obvious and most transplant surgeons would consider performing a procedure in such patients.
+In this stage, the baldness is very obvious and most hair transplant surgeons would consider performing a procedure in such patients.

 See Hair Transplant Results in Stage 3

 This is a more advanced state of male pattern baldness, in which frontal and fronto-temporal recession is deeper than in Stage III and the density of hair in these areas is noticeably reduced.
 As the baldness moves from front to back and circumferentially in crown area; a bridge of healthy hair remains in the mid-section of scalp.
 Loss of bridge is considered a feature of advanced baldness.

 Hair Transplantis required for front as well as crown coverage.
 Doctors hair loss treatment in Delhi is given alongside transplant to avoid further hair loss.

 Area of baldness keeps increasing.
 In this stage thinning of bridge segment is also present, but it is not completely lost.
 Remaining scalp hairs in temporary zone are of poor quality with widespread miniaturisation.

 Hair Transplant gives good results in such cases, but may require touch-up for density.
 Anti hair-loss medications are provided by our hair loss experts in Delhi.
 Along with medications, other therapies for improving hair quality or reducing hair loss may also be required.